 Ah, Tulum.
-This ancient walled city perched on the edge of a cliff in Quintana Roo overlooking the Caribbean ocean in Mexico is quite a sight to see in person.
+This ancient walled city perched on the edge of a cliff in Quintana Roo overlooking the Caribbean ocean in Mexico is quite a sight in person.

-Because I based myself in Mexico for 2 years, I’ve seen these ruins at least 5 different times.
+Because I based myself in Mexico for 2 years, I have visited these ruins 5 times.

 Tulum’s original Maya name, Zamá translates as “place of the dawning sun.”
 This is because it has a perfect view of the rising sun!

 The city was a major trading and religious center between the 11th and 16th centuries and is one of the coolest Mayan archaeological sites in Mexico — similar to other popular ruins like Chichen Itza and Coba.

 It’s located about 128 km south of Cancun, or 62 km south of Playa del Carmen along the popular Mayan Riviera.